Join us on November 7

 Note: some delegates may carry proxy votes on behalf of members who aren’t able to be present at the meeting.

-The motion passes if more than 60% of the votes cast are green, and is defeated if more than 60% of the votes cast are red.
-Any other outcome means the resolution will be sent to a workshop session for possible amendment.
+The motion passes if more than 60% of the votes cast are Yes, and is defeated if more than 60% of the votes cast are No. Any other outcome means the resolution will be sent to a workshop session for possible amendment.

 You do not have to vote on every resolution.